Tapestry Crochet Baby Blanket Free Pattern

 Abbreviations:

-This blanket is created using the Herringbone Half Double Crochet (HHDC) stitch and two colours/strands of yarn.
+This blanket is created with tapestry crochet and the Herringbone Half Double Crochet (HHDC) stitch and two colours/strands of yarn.

-• Crochet over the yarn not in use when working each HHDC to prevent floats and make blanket reversible.
+- Crochet over the yarn not in use when working each HHDC to prevent floats and make the blanket reversible.

 I recommend that you watch my video tutorial: How to Change Colours While Crocheting the Herringbone Half Double Crochet before you start: